vinaymamidala/SimplePingManager/README.md

 ## Introduction

 This is the Ping Manager Service.
+A small project that can help to health-check of any URL.
+Just enter your URL and IP address and wait for the response.

 ## Building